 |11||pleasure (good taste of food)|

-A vertebrate’s optic nerve cannot transmit pain, but if it relays a scene that resembles a previous pleasant experience, a creature could feel the same pleasure.
-A chess program could examine board state and remember if a similar configuration in the past was associated with a win or loss.
+A vertebrate’s optic nerve cannot transmit pain, but if it relays a scene that resembles a previous pleasant experience, a creature could feel a similar pleasure.
+A chess program could examine board state and remember if a related configuration from its past was associated with a win or loss.

 Creatures that form behaviors through experience can adapt to a changing environment without waiting for an outside programmer.